blurstudio/hab/README.md

 The provided URI is always stored in the `HAB_URI` environment variable.

+### Special URIs

+- `-`: This URI is expanded into the user prefs saved URI.
+This keeps you from having to re-type the same URI for every command
+- `""`: Passing an empty string as the URI will force hab to load an empty config ignoring the default.
+This is useful with the `-r` argument to build a collection of distros completely from scratch.
+The URI will be changed to `<empty>`.
+Example command: `hab -r aliased -r the-dcc dump ""`

 ## CLI

 Hab is designed as an api with cli support.
 The majority of the actual work is